 Why do people kiss the Blarney Stone?

 The tradition of kissing the Blarney Stone in Ireland has existed since the late 18th century.
 So, millions of people have likely participated in this activity over the centuries!
-Celebrities who have kissed the Blarney Stone include Winston Churchill, Laurel and Hardy, and even Mick Jagger.
+Celebrities who have kissed the Blarney Stone include Winston Churchill, Ronald Reagan, Sir Walter Scott, and even Mick Jagger.